-App sign-in flow with Microsoft identity platform
+App sign-in flow with the Microsoft identity platform

 This topic discusses the basic sign-in flow for web, desktop, and mobile apps using Microsoft identity platform.
 See Authentication flows and app scenarios to learn about sign-in scenarios supported by Microsoft identity platform.